Custom Versus Pre-Built Mobile Apps: When Does Custom Make More Sense?

 Yes, if you manufacture a device and load it with software for which there already exists a generic mobile app – this could be an exception.
 In that case, double-check item three above.

 5. You Need Complete Control Over the Features

 When purchasing off-the-shelf software, control lies with the company you license from.
-There are many benefits to this (much lower initial and ongoing costs, little lead time needed to get started), as well as potential draw-backs.
+There are many benefits to this (lower initial costs, little lead time needed to get started), as well as potential draw-backs.

 With pre-built mobile apps, the vendor determines the feature set (though generally with their customers’ needs in mind).
 What, and when it is developed, is out of your hands.

 Although the control over features that comes with a custom app sounds ideal, there are prices to pay and development timelines here as well.

 With custom-developed, the development and maintenance costs of the mobile app are borne by your organization only – whereas vendor-hosted mobile apps have their costs spread over many clients.